-What did I do next?
-I Googled it. barely had eyelids, and the part that’s hairless and holds your eyelashes was completely missing.
+Simba barely had eyelids, and the part that’s hairless and holds your eyelashes was completely missing.
 I learned the condition is a birth defect called feline eyelid agenesis.

-My next step: I took him to an ophthalmologist.
+Next, I took him to an ophthalmologist.

 Ulcers are very painful, and if left untreated, they can lead to blindness.
 His ophthalmologist prescribed ofloxicin drops to treat the ulcer.
 The ulcer had to heal before scheduling any surgery.